teamdeeson/codex/docs/handbook/roles-at-deeson.md

 9. Facilitating the daily stand-ups, ensuring they are timely, focussed and brief
 10. Facilitating reviews and retrospectives with the team

-##Pod Lead

-1. Facilitation of pod capacity
-2. New team member successful on-boarding into the pod
-3. Team member engagement and happiness

 ##Chapter Lead

 1. Quality of chapter output on client and internal projects